Last Updated on March 5, 2022 by Mary Pressler

-Environmental Reasons to Conserve Energy
+Environmental Reasons to Save Energy

 All power generation systems have an environmental impact that must be considered before an investment decision.
 This is evident when dealing with fossil fuels, since their combustion releases a constant stream of greenhouse gases into the atmosphere.
 However, even solar arrays and wind turbines have an environmental impact when you consider their entire life cycle:

 - Raw materials must be mined, processed, and delivered to production facilities.

 - Power generation components must then be manufactured and assembled.

 - The finished products must be transported to retail locations and project sites.

 - The construction process also has an environmental impact: some waste is unavoidable, heavy machinery releases emissions, and an ecosystem is disrupted.